zuozhenggh/learning-library/developer-library/apex/apex-192/common/1-sign-up-apex/1-sign-up-apex.md

     ![](images/status-available.png " ")

 9. Within your new database, APEX is not yet configured.
-Therefore, when you first access APEX you will need to log in as an APEX Instance Administrator to create a workspace.
+Therefore, when you first access APEX, you will need to log in as an APEX Instance Administrator to create a workspace.

     Click the **Tools** tab.
     Click **Open APEX**.